My Chemical Romance: 2009–2011: Danger Days: The True Lives of the Fabulous Killjoys

 Rock Sound had a preview of the album and gave a positive review, commenting "the way they've used everything they learned on The Black Parade and tightened up in certain places feels natural and confident" and that it sees "the creativity of the band taking flight musically, graphically and literally."
 Michael Pedicone joined the band as a touring drummer late in 2010, replacing Bryar.

-During a performance at Wembley Arena on February 12, 2011, Way announced that the band would be appearing at a UK festival later in the year, later confirmed as the Reading and Leeds Festivals, which they headlined.
+During a performance at Wembley Arena on February 12, 2011, Way announced that the band would be appearing at a UK festival later in the year.
 They also performed at Radio 1's Big Weekend in Carlisle, England on May 15, 2011.

 On September 2, 2011, Frank Iero posted a blog on the band's site stating, "The relationship between My Chemical Romance and Michael Pedicone is over" and explaining Pedicone was sacked because "he was caught red-handed stealing from the band and confessed to police after our show last night in Auburn, Washington."
 He also mentioned his hope of getting a new drummer in time for their next show and avoiding having to cancel any performances in the process.
 On September 4, 2011, it was revealed through various sources that Jarrod Alexander will be the new touring drummer for the remainder of the Honda Civic tour.
-He also performed with them in late October at Voodoo Experience and at their Australian + New Zealand shows at Big Day Out in early 2012.